 - 1. Maintain a cumulative "C" average (verified by Teacher/Sponsor) - 2.
 Participate with the Sailing Team for the entire program year. - 3.
 Sail in at least twelve (12) races (cumulative) in South Points Regattas or district championships. - 4.
-Attend a majority of practices.
+Attend a majority of practices. - 5.
+Be in good standing with the school

-V. MULTI-SPORT ATHLETES
+MULTI-SPORT ATHLETES